This lesson will give an overview of process of cellular respiration which produces cellular energy in the form of ATP.

-Welcome to this lesson on ATP production.
-Today you will be learning about the processes that occur in cellular respiration in order to produce ATP for a cell.
-Specifically, you will learn about:
+In this lesson, you will learn about the processes that occur in cellular respiration in order to produce ATP for a cell.
+Specifically, this lesson will cover:

 Cellular Respiration

-The process of converting molecules, such as proteins, fats and carbohydrates, into cellular energy and transferring that energy across cell membranes
+The process of converting molecules, such as proteins, fats, and carbohydrates, into cellular energy.

 Adenosine Triphosphate (ATP)

-The primary form of energy used by cells to perform work, a nucleoside that has been phosphorylated by three phosphate groups
+The primary form of energy used by cells to perform work.
+It is the nucleotide adenine (A) with three phosphate groups instead of one.

 There are three stages to cellular respiration.